 An oral appliance is a removable device that helps to keep the teeth and jaw in proper position during sleep and prevent teeth grinding or clenching.
 Prolonged teeth grinding or clenching can lead to tooth wear and contribute to tooth decay and gum disease.

 Dr. Marckese-Braun also provides a range of services to repair teeth that have been damaged as a result of TMJ dysfunction.
 Restorative treatments may include dental bonding, porcelain veneers, dental crowns, inlays or onlays.

 Schedule a Consultation

 TMJ therapy can make a dramatic improvement to your quality of life.
-If you think that you may have TMJ dysfunction, contact our Indianapolis dental office to schedule an appointment with Dr. Amy Marckese-Braun.
+If you think that you may have TMJ dysfunction, contact our Indianapolis dental office to schedule an appointment with Dr. Amy Marckese-Braun today.